-I only thought I'd sell 50 to 100 so I only had 100 in stock and at the time I'd actually gone up North on holiday with the family, I'd taken them with me and I thought I'd just courier them out and they just kept selling and selling and I had to race back to Auckland to make up a massive batch.
+I only thought I'd sell 50 to 100 so I only had 100 in stock and at the time I'd actually gone up north on holiday with the family and had taken the deodorants with me and I thought I'd just courier them out.
+But they just kept selling and selling so I had to race back to Auckland to make up a massive batch.
 It was pretty frantic but I got my friends and family on board all helping.
 It was a nice surprise to sell so many.

 How big is your team?

-It's me and I have two women who work for me help me; one that works in the manufacturing and another who is my marketing manager.
+It's me and I have two women who help me: one works in the manufacturing and another is my marketing manager.
 At the moment I'm the sole merchandiser but again it's all getting a bit out of control so I'll be looking to employ a couple of merchandisers.
-I also have a lot of friends and family that help out for free and my seven year-old daughter always wants to help.
+I also have a lot of friends and family who help out for free and my 7-year-old daughter always wants to help.

 What's your home set up and how many deodorants do you make in a day?

 We've spent about $15,000 on equipment all up.
-I imported all of the equipment from China and I've put a lot of investment into the manufacturing of the product.
-Initially, I was intending to set up my own manufacturing warehouse, and I have set a small one up, at the end of my garden, but just with the volumes we're looking at doing in the future, it would end up being two businesses with manufacturing being a business on its own and the marketing and selling a secondary business so I have decided outsourcing that will be smarter so I can focus purely on sales.
+I imported all the equipment from China and I've put a lot of investment into the manufacturing of the product.
+Initially, I was intending to set up my own manufacturing warehouse, and I have a small one at the end of my garden, but with the volumes we're looking at doing in the future, it would end up being two businesses; manufacturing being a business on its own and the marketing and selling a secondary business.
+I have decided outsourcing will be smarter so I can focus purely on sales.

 How much deodorants are you selling weekly?

-We're doing around one thousand units per week but we've just got some supermarkets in Wellington on board so I'm expecting that to increase heavily.
-We're pretty efficient and can make around 200 units in two hours and on average do manufacture 300 each day.
+We're doing around 1000 a week but we've just got some supermarkets in Wellington on board so I'm expecting that to increase heavily.
+We're pretty efficient and can make around 200 in two hours and on average manufacture 300 a day.

 What's your biggest challenge running the business at the moment?

-As I don't have a business background I'm kind of just running on instinct so because I don't have the background I can often fall behind in administration or figuring various things out like how to work with supermarkets.
+As I don't have a business background I'm kind of just running on instinct so I can often fall behind in administration or figuring various things out, like how to work with supermarkets.